perstarke-webdev/panorama-perspectives-blog/_posts/2025-03-12-why-jekyll-when-not.md

 While I’m expanding into working with larger businesses as well, affordability remains a key factor for many of my clients.
 Jekyll allows me to offer high-quality websites without locking them into expensive long-term costs.

+### Speed & Performance

+Jekyll’s biggest advantage in performance comes from the fact that it pre-generates every page as static HTML.
+Unlike database-driven websites that build pages dynamically each time a visitor loads them, Jekyll sites are already fully rendered and ready to go.
+This means:

+- **Ultra-fast load times** – Since there’s no database to query or backend logic to process, pages load almost instantly.
+- **Better SEO** – Google favors fast websites, and speed directly impacts search rankings.
+A Jekyll site has a natural advantage over heavier platforms that rely on real-time content generation.
+- **Lower server load** – With fewer moving parts, Jekyll sites can handle high traffic effortlessly.
+There’s no need for caching plugins or performance optimizations just to keep the site running smoothly.
+- **Seamless CDN integration** – Jekyll sites work well with content delivery networks (CDNs), ensuring fast load times worldwide.
+Since the site is already static, distributing it across global servers is simple and highly effective.

+For clients, this speed boost means a better user experience, higher engagement, and in many cases, better conversion rates.
+A slow-loading website can drive visitors away, while a snappy, responsive one helps keep them engaged.

+### Security & Reliability

+One of the biggest risks with database-driven websites is security.
+Platforms like WordPress rely on a backend, user authentication, and third-party plugins—all of which can introduce vulnerabilities if not properly maintained.
+Jekyll, on the other hand, removes many of these risks by eliminating the need for a database or server-side processing.

+- **Fewer security risks** – No database means no exposure to SQL injection attacks or unauthorized data access.
+- **No server-side code** – Since Jekyll sites are static, there are no exploitable backend scripts or plugin vulnerabilities.
+- **Peace of mind** – No need for constant security patches, reducing the risk of website hacks or unexpected maintenance issues.

+A great example of this came from a client who had his website on WordPress but ran into **security issues, including data breaches**.
+He liked the design of his site but was tired of the maintenance and security concerns.
+I rebuilt his website in Jekyll, keeping the same look and feel, while improving responsiveness and user experience.
+The result?
+A faster, safer, and more reliable site—without the security headaches he previously dealt with.

+For businesses that don’t need frequent backend updates or user authentication, Jekyll offers a **simple, secure alternative** that removes many of the common risks of traditional CMS platforms.